In today’s post, you will learn how to make money by trading domain names.

-- Analyze market trends to unearth trending and soon to trending topics.
+- Analyze market trends to unearth trending and soon-to-trending topics.
 Get domain names based on such trends and register.
 Be careful here because it is a bet

 - Use a dictionary to unearth words that are easily pronounceable, memorable, and Brandable.
 Look at names like Marketing.com, Cars.com, be inspired.
 Just make sure the word means something to someone

 - Look for alternative extensions.
 For example, if a domain already got .com extension, how about .net, .org, etc.?
-There are over 1000 extensions as we speak, find one what means something.
+There are over 1000 extensions as we speak, find one that means something.
 One problem, be careful here not to fall into trademark issues.
 You cannot buy sportpesa.org thinking the company will agree to buy it, after all, they already have other extensions and they have a lot of money.
 It can get messy really quickly.

 2. Expired domains

-If you don’t want to deal with the whole headache of searching undiscovered names, this is for you.
+If you don’t want to deal with the whole headache of searching for undiscovered names, this is for you.

 Here is an interesting fact, a certain guy ‘owned’ Google.com for a few minutes sometime back using this method.